 It wasn’t really a lie, but… it was just food.

-“Let me know if it’s hot enough,” Cole said before turning his attention to his own food.
+“Let me know if it’s hot enough,” Cole said and turned his attention to his own food.

 I grabbed a fork and started eating.
 It wasn’t smoldering hot, which was fine by me.
-Faster to eat when I didn’t burn my mouth with it.
+Faster to eat, since I didn’t have to worry about burning my mouth.

 He turned to flash a big smile at me.
 “Told you so.”

-I froze for a moment to stare at his back when he started humming.
-Then I turned to look at my food again.
+I froze to stare at his back.
+He started humming while he waited for his food.
+When I realized what I was doing, I turned back to my food.
 I suppose I could say it actually tasted good.

 For mere fuel.